SohamBorate/Ripple/README.md

 ## Usage

-Run the programming specifying the height and width.
+Run the program specifying the height and width.

 ```
 > ripple 1024 1024